 H.G.
 Weddington (April 18, 1917 - January 13, 2016) Weddington won the Mississippi State Amateur 3 times (1939, 1947, & 1948) and was inducted in the Mississippi Sports Hall of Fame in 1983.
 And it was at Ole Miss where he made his mark as one of the best amateur golfers in Mississippi, never losing a match while playing for the Rebels.

 Stan Hall (January 28, 1961 - January 16, 2016) Hall was an avid golfer throughout the state.
 He won the 2014 and 2015 State Senior 4-ball, Reunion Club Championship, and the Norman Bryant Invitational.
-He also served on the Mississippi Cup Team and the Governor's Cup Team.
+He also served on numerous Mississippi Cup Teams and the Governor's Cup Teams.

 Jack Pannell (August 5, 1929 - July 1, 2015)